toktamk/BrainMRIAnalysis/README.md

 * Sanity validation utilities
 * Cross-paradigm benchmarking

+## Experimental Philosophy

+The repository prioritises:
+- reproducible experimentation,
+- modular comparison,
+- patient-level evaluation integrity,
+- and architectural interpretability.

+The focus is on understanding representation behaviour and modelling trade-offs rather than maximising benchmark performance alone.

 ## Why This Project

+The objective is not to identify a universally optimal architecture.
+Instead, the repository explores how different representation paradigms behave under patient-level reasoning tasks, limited data conditions, and modular experimentation settings common in medical imaging research.

 Brain MRI classification requires robust patient-level reasoning across heterogeneous slice representations.